 Annual Meeting Requirements

 Students are required to meet yearly with their committee to evaluate their progress.
-The Annual Graduate Student Progress Report form must be completed by the second year (and beyond) student and major professor and returned to the Microbiology Graduate Student Advisor (Dr. Bruce Geller) by the end of December each year.
+The Annual Graduate Student Progress Report form must be completed by the second year (and beyond) student and major professor and returned to the Microbiology Graduate Student Advisor (Dr. Rebecca Vega-Thurber) by the end of December each year.
 Registration for winter term classes requires departmental approval, which will be given upon receipt of the completed progress report.

 The Graduate Committee will conduct the final examination.
 Substitutions may be made if approved by the Program and Graduate School.